Using the GitLab Platform in the Browser

 Creating a Project with a README File

-You can select the “New project” button from any of the project pulldowns, or using the plus icon in the navigation bar.
+You can select the “New project” button, or use the plus icon in the navigation panel.
+This gives a choice for a blank project, create from template, or import a project.
+Click on Create blank project.
 This will present a screen, as shown in Figure 3.

 GitLab New Project View